-A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
+An entity should have and disclose a written policy for complying with its continuous disclosure obligations under the Corporations Act 2001 (Cth), consistent with ASIC Regulatory Guide 198 Unlisted disclosing entities: Continuous disclosure obligations.

 DRA is committed to complying with its obligation to keep the market fully informed of any information that it becomes aware of concerning itself, which may have a material effect on the price or value of DRA's securities, subject to certain exceptions.
 To govern DRA's compliance with this obligation, the Board has adopted a written Market Disclosure and Communications Policy and Framework which sets out its processes and procedures to comply with its continuous disclosure obligations and to enable DRA to provide Shareholders with timely disclosure of material price sensitive information.